Efficiency Profiles in SEI 2.0

 An Efficiency Profile defines how your team’s work is measured across each phase of the software delivery lifecycle.
-Once configured, these profiles power the core DORA metrics that help track delivery performance over time.
+Once configured, these profiles power the core DORA metrics that help track delivery performance and maturity over time.

 Prerequisites